-- (i) For the award of a Masters degree: 180 credits, which includes both taught courses and a 60 credit (or more) dissertation or other substantial independent work. - (ii) For the award of a Postgraduate Diploma: 120 credits of taught courses. - (iii) For the award of a Postgraduate Certificate: 60 credits of taught courses. - 4.2 The taught courses will normally be undertaken during the academic session (September June) and are specified in the relevant Programme Document.
+- 4.1 In order to qualify for an award in respect of the programmes specified in §11 and §12, a candidate must complete minimum credits as follows: - i) For the award of a Masters degree: 180 credits, which includes both taught courses and a 60 credit (or more) dissertation or other substantial independent work. - ii) For the award of a Postgraduate Diploma: 120 credits of taught courses. - iii) For the award of a Postgraduate Certificate: 60 credits of taught courses. - 4.2 The taught courses will normally be undertaken during the academic session (September June) and are specified in the relevant Programme Document.
 The length and nature of the dissertation or other substantial independent work is as specified in the relevant Programme Document.

 Credits for courses contributing to a candidate's curriculum shall be awarded subject to the fulfilment of required conditions.
-The minimum requirements for the award of credits are set out in the Code of Assessment at §16.40 - §16.44 of the chapter University Fees and General Information for Students in the University Calendar.
+The minimum requirements for the award of credits are set out in the Code of Assessment at §16.40 - §16.44 of the 'University Fees and General Information for Students' section in the University Calendar.

-- 6.1 Regulations for assessment are, insofar as not modified by these regulations, governed by the Code of Assessment which is contained in the University Fees and General Information for Students chapter of the University Calendar. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's average aggregation score for the purposes of regulations 7, 9 and 10 unless other provision is justified by good cause circumstances affecting the candidate.
+- 6.1 Regulations for assessment are, insofar as not modified by these regulations, governed by the Code of Assessment which is contained in the 'University Fees and General Information for Students' section of the University Calendar. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's grade point average for the purposes of §7, §9 and §10 unless other provision is justified by good cause circumstances affecting the candidate.